Research

 Articles

 “When do Member State Withdrawals Lead to the Death of International Organizations?” with Felicity Vabulas.
-Accepted at European Journal of International Relations.
+2024.
+European Journal of International Relations 30 (3): 756-786. [link] [pdf] [replication files and appendix]

 “Global Governance from Below: Regional Sanctions as Drivers of UN Sanctions,” with Clara Portela.
 2023.
 Journal of Conflict Resolution 67 (10): 1930-1958. [link] [pdf] [replication files and appendix]